RdoubleA/MLprep/machine_learning.md

 ### K-nearest neighbors
 The intuition and assumption behind KNN is that data points that are close together will likely have the same label / output.
 For a new data point, compute the distances to all other data points in the dataset.
 Take the K nearest points, and the majority label is the predicted label (average their values for regression).
 Because we have to keep the entire dataset, this model does not scale well (nonparametric) and is slow.
 It is not used in practice.
 In fact it's not really a model at all because it doesn't really learn anything, just computes distances.

-When K is smaller, the model has high variance and tends to overfit.
-When K is larger, the model has high bias and tends to underfit.
+When K is smaller, the model has high variance and tends to overfit because your predicted label is more likely to be influenced by noise/one or two points.
+When K is larger, the model has high bias and tends to underfit because you're averaging out a lot of the signal.

 ### Linear regression
 Let's derive the linear regression model, its loss function, and optimization from scratch.
 Linear regression maps X to Y with a matrix of weights theta and biases b, just like y = mx + b.
 Let theta be the weights we want our model to find, such that: